-SKIN SWIMMER PASS: Skin Swimmers Passes are awarded on the basis of suitable experience and must be applied for by the 26th July 2020 using this form.
-Once granted, the pass is valid for all 2020 OSS events.
+SKIN SWIMMER PASS: Skin Swimmers Passes are awarded on the basis of suitable experience and must be applied for by the 25th July 2021 using this form.
+Once granted, the pass is valid for all 2021 OSS events.
 Applications are vetted by the Events Managers and decisions are non-negotiable.
 If you filled in the skins swimmer application prior to 2020 events we ask that you fill it in again to provide your most up to date experience.

-Swimmers who completed a 2019 event with The Outdoor Swimming Society in skins or swimmers will automatically be granted a 2020 Skins Swimmer Pass.
+Swimmers who completed a 2019 event with The Outdoor Swimming Society in skins will automatically be granted a 2021 Skins Swimmer Pass.

 Most people swim our events using front crawl, but we do have swimmers that do butterfly and breaststroke.
 Breaststroke is not generally recommended because it’s hard on the knees to swim this distance in a wetsuit.
 If you are planning to do this swim fly, please let us know – We would love to follow your journey!

-We welcome and can generally accommodate swimmers with physical disabilities who would like to swim as much as we can.
-It is essential that those with disabilities, or anyone who has concerns about their ability to take part in this event, seek their doctor’s advice before taking part, and please contact us email the event manager prior to or within 14 days of buying a ticket or as soon as possible once you have a ticket, to discuss how we can accommodate you.
+We welcome and can aim to accommodate all swimmers with additional needs who would like to swim as much as we can.
+It is essential that those with additional needs, or anyone who has concerns about their ability to take part in this event, seek their doctor’s advice before taking part, and please contact us email the event manager prior to buying a ticket or as soon as possible once you have a ticket, to discuss how we can accommodate you.
 Swimmers with additional needs will be accommodated within the existing water safety provision wherever reasonable adjustments are possible (no separate arrangements can be made), and will need to attend an additional safety briefing prior to the swim.